-by Richard Searle on February 28, 2011 in Smartphones
+by Richard Searle on February 28, 2011 in Mobile

 If you’re on the prowl for a quality Windows Phone 7 smartphone, HTC might have what you’re looking for with its HD7.
 It features a large 4.3″ WVGA display, dual-LED camera flashes, a kickstand for improved media viewing, solid application and game performance, a responsive on-screen keyboard and fantastic call quality.